What Is Next For The #MeToo Movement?

 Another audience member asked whether the #MeToo movement is located on the coasts or whether there is truly geographic diversity in its participants.
 Singh noted that while the data still needs to be addressed, this seems like it is a genuine national movement.

 The final question from the audience asked what gives the panel hope in their work.
-The panelists finished the talk by discussing how harassment survivors are realizing they no longer need to live with this treatment and that they can take action through sharing their stories.
+The panelists finished the talk by discussing how harassment survivors are realizing they no longer need to live with this treatment and that they can take action by sharing their stories.